sglusnevs/comply/README.md

 ## Comply is an IT security auditor's toolkit

 Comply is a tool that gathers security-related information from various Unix operating systems and packs it into an XML file.
-This file is then encrypted with auditor's public key to provide iprovacy, integrity and non-repudiation and is transferred to auditor's desktop.
+This file is then encrypted with auditor's public key to provide privacy and integrity before it is transferred to auditor's desktop.
 The results can be compared with previous audits, as well as specific exerpts can be analyzed for current security state.

 Supported OS are:

 - AIX 7
+- Sun Solaris 10
+- Sun Solaris 11
 - RHEL 7
 - RHEL 8
 - RHEL 9 (CIS Benchmarks)
-- Sun Solaris 10
-- Sun Solaris 11